If Probable, Then Acceptable? Understanding Conditional Acceptability Judgments in Large Language Models: Method

 \subsection{Prompts \& Models}

 We aim to examine the impact of model family, model size, and prompting technique on the conditional acceptability judgments of LLMs.
-Therefore, we assess a total of four language models: \texttt{Llama-3.1-8B-Instruct},\footnotemark{} \texttt{Llama-3.1-70B-\ Instruct},\footnotemark[\value{footnote}] \texttt{Qwen2.5-7B-Instruct},\footnotemark{} and \texttt{Qwen2.5-72B-Instruct},\footnotemark[\value{footnote}] with the publicly accessible weights obtained from the Hugging Face platform.
-All models are prompted using a vanilla (zero-shot) and three-shot format, while the two larger models (Llama 70B and Qwen 72B) are also tested with chain-of-thought (CoT) prompting.
-To account for potential outliers, all models are prompted 5 times per data sample.
-An analysis of the consistency of model responses can be found in Appendix~\ref{app_consistency_responses}.
+Therefore, we assess a total of four language models: \texttt{Llama-3.1-8B-Instruct},\footnotemark{} \texttt{Llama-3.1-70B-\ Instruct},\footnotemark[\value{footnote}] \texttt{Qwen2.5-7B-Instruct},\footnotemark{} and \texttt{Qwen\ 2.5-72B-Instruct},\footnotemark[\value{footnote}] using publicly accessible weights obtained from the Hugging Face platform.
+All models are prompted using a vanilla (zero-shot) and three-shot format, while the two larger models (Llama 70B and Qwen 72B) are also tested with chain-of-thought (CoT) prompting~\citep{NEURIPS2022_9d560961}.
 For further details on models and prompts, please refer to Appendix~\ref{app_models_prompts}.
+Our code is publicly available at: \href{https://github.com/mainlp/conditional-acceptability}{{https://github.com/mainlp/conditional-acceptability}}.

+\paragraph{Consistency of Model Responses} We generate model responses via nucleus sampling ($\text{top-p} = 1.0$) and a temperature of $T = 1.0$.
+As this decoding procedure is non-deterministic, we ensure the consistency of the models' numerical ratings through repeated trials and a post-hoc correlation analysis.
+Each model is prompted five times per data sample to account for potential instabilities in ratings.
+By computing the intraclass correlation of these five ratings per sample, we further evaluate the reliability of the models' judgments.
+As shown in Table~\ref{tab_rating_consistency}, all models demonstrate good-to-excellent consistency across all judgment types and prompting strategies.